 Software are being developed all the time, and just because you are too lazy sometimes to install the newest update you may expose your computer to various different kinds of threats.

-Software updates are done because the programmers that coded it in the first place find some kind of bug that needs to be fixed; they do not just come on its own.
+Software updates are done because the programmers that coded it in the first place find some kind of bug that needs to be fixed; they do not just come on their own.
 Most big companies of today make updates for their software regularly – Apple, Microsoft, Adobe, etc.

 Some of them even have long-term support so you do not have to worry about any problems you might possibly get into.
 If the hackers find a bug before the original developers, that is called a zero-day exploit, and there is no cure for it.